xxBRAHMOSxx/xxBRAHMOSxx/README.md

 - 👋 Hi, I’m Devansh Kumar
-- 👀 I’m interested in software development using python and machine learning
+- 👀 I’m interested in Web Application and Blockchain development and a bit of Machine Learning and Artificial intelligence
-- 🌱 I’m currently learning Django and some deep learning
+- 🌱 I’m currently learning Reactjs, Nodejs and Solidity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate ...
-- 📫 How to reach me -- email = Devanshkumar6298@gmail.com
+- 📫 How to reach me -- email = Devanshkumar6298@gmail.com --LinkedIn == www.linkedin.com/in/devanshkumar821075257 --Twitter == @Devansh44693342
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: i like gamming and so does everyone